wp-plugins/si-contact-form/trunk/readme.txt

 Yes, if you want protection for the comment and registration forms, the plugin "SI CAPTCHA for Wordpress" should be installed.

 = Does this work on WPMU or BuddyPress? =
 Yes, If you use WPMU or BuddyPress you can have multiple blogs with individual contact forms on each one.
-On MPMU you would install it in `plugins`, not `mu-plugins`.
+On WPMU you would install it in `plugins`, not `mu-plugins`.
 Then each blog owner can have his own settings.

 The two plugins have the same CAPTCHA library but are totally separate.